EWaterman/EWaterman.github.io/_posts/Ch8/0008-03-01-self-publishing-platforms.md

 <hr><br>
 Digital distribution companies host digital copies of your full comic on their sites where readers can purchase them, granting you a percentage of profits.

+While many platforms charge a fee or a commission from every sale, many come with a strong pre-established audience that can help bring new readers to your stories that otherwise wouldn't have found you.

 When choosing platforms, note that **the payouts each company offers can differ significantly** so I encourage you to look into each companies guidelines before submitting.

 Fortunately, most digital distributors don't have any requirements regarding exclusivity of digital distribution so you're usually free to put your comic on multiple platforms.